Skid Row (American band): Skid Row and Slave to the Grind (1989–1992)

 The band's debut album Skid Row, released in January 1989, was an instant success.
-The record went 5× platinum on the strength of the Top 10 singles "18 and Life" and "I Remember You".
+The album went 5× platinum on the strength of three singles: "Youth Gone Wild", "18 and Life" and "I Remember You", the latter two becoming Top 10 hits.
 Skid Row supported the album by opening for Bon Jovi on their New Jersey tour.
 As part of the six-month tour, Skid Row played its first-ever UK gig supporting Bon Jovi's outdoor show at Milton Keynes Bowl on August 19, 1989.
 The next day, Skid Row played a successful club show at London's Marquee Club in Charing Cross Road.
 Skid Row also took part in the Moscow Music Peace Festival, which was set up to keep McGhee out of jail.
 McGhee was facing drug trafficking charges, and therefore set up an anti-drug/peace concert in Russia, featuring a few of the artists that he and his brother managed.

 Skid Row returned to the UK three months later, opening for Mötley Crüe on their European Dr. Feelgood world tour in early November 1989 with Mr. Big.
 That was followed by a UK headlining tour culminating in a show at London's Hammersmith Odeon, with Vain supporting.
 Skid Row continued touring into 1990, including supporting Aerosmith on the North American leg of their Pump tour.

 In what is referred to as "The Bottle Incident" by fans of the band, Bach was hit onstage with a bottle thrown from the crowd at a concert in Springfield, Massachusetts, where Skid Row was opening for Aerosmith on December 27, 1989.
 Bach threw the bottle back, hitting a girl (not the thrower), then he jumped on the crowd to beat the person who can be seen on a tour video released by Skid Row called Oh Say Can You Scream in 1990.